 - Wildlife Sanctuaries and National Parks: Kerala has several wildlife sanctuaries and national parks that showcase its diverse flora and fauna.
 Periyar National Park, Wayanad Wildlife Sanctuary, and Eravikulam National Park are famous for their elephant herds, tigers, leopards, and rare species like the Nilgiri tahr.
 Visitors can go on wildlife safaris, nature walks, and birdwatching excursions.

+Kodaikanal tourist places are famous for the hill station.
 This hill station in Tamil Nadu is known for its cool climate, beautiful lakes, and stunning views of the Palani Hills.
-The weather is pleasant in July, and the lakes are surrounded by lush greenery.
+Kodaikanal weather is pleasant in July, and the lakes are surrounded by lush greenery.
 You can hike, trek, or relax in one of the many hilltop resorts.

 - Coaker’s Walk: Coaker’s Walk is a picturesque pathway that offers panoramic views of the surrounding valleys, mountains, and the town below.
 It is a popular spot for nature walks and enjoying the breathtaking vistas.